 This deer was so freaking cute and she had the best eyelashes ever.

-The level of detail they put into these ice sculptures is incredible.
-Look how they are sitting, look at his legs standing.
+The level of detail they put into these ice sculptures is incredible, it must have taken ages of planning and carving to get them looking like this.
+Look how they are sitting, look at his legs standing, the colours, the eyelashes.
 They thought of everything.

 The various sculptures totally made us feel like we were in the movie.